Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Details and Extended Discussion

 Qualitative aspects of the relevant dynamics may be immediately inferred from Fig.~\ref{fig-PurDot}.
 For instance, the line $\dot{\mathcal{P}} = 0$ necessarily goes through $\ket{g}$ irrespective of $\eta$, and this point is the only state where $\dot{\mathcal{P}} = 0$ \emph{and} $\mathcal{P} = 1$ for $\eta < 1$.
 It follows that the jumpless dynamics (including the Lindbladian dynamics without detection) can only asymptotically approach $\mathcal{P} = 1$.
 More specifically, the dynamics without drive ($\boldsymbol{\Omega} = 0$) decay as \be z(t) = \frac{2\,u_0}{\eta\,u_0 - e^{\gamma\,t}(\eta\,u_0-2)} - 1 \ee for $u_0 = 1+z_0 \in [0,2]$.
 These solutions asymptotically approach $z = -1$ in the long--time limit for all parameters except for $z_0 = 1$ (initial $\ket{e}$) and $\eta=1$ \cite{Lewalle_2020Flor, Tan_2017}.
 Therefore, if one needs to significantly increase state purity, there are two options to accomplish this (which are not mutually incompatible).
 The first is to drive the trajectory close to $\ket{g}$ to the greatest extent possible, then wait long enough for the jumpless dynamics to purify the state to the desired degree, and then quickly drive the qubit from near $\ket{g}$ to the target state.
 The second is to alternatively actually measure a click, which resets the qubit directly to $\ket{g}$, at which point the attainable state purity is limited solely by the speed of the controls.
 Note that a slower trajectory from $\ket{g} \rightarrow \mathbf{Q}_f$ will have more time to lose purity, and therefore have a more constrained range of accessible final states (recall Fig.~\ref{fig-Pontryagin-mixed}).

 We have demonstrated in Fig.~\ref{fig-pontryagin-accel} that our optimal equations of motion are, especially for sufficiently large $\alpha$, capable of generating the type of solutions we have just described.
 A larger value of the ``agility" parameter $\alpha$ helps with this, because it allows our controller to ``accelerate'' towards the target state a short time before we intend to reach it, and to stay near $\ket{g}$ to retain purity prior to that.
+Additional figures and animations illustrating this effect can be found in the Supplementary Materials, described in Appendix \ref{app-SM-list}.